New London Museum to display Banksy’s piranhas police sentry box artwork

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-London Museum has announced it has acquired Banksy’s piranhas artwork for display in its new location in the city’s Smithfield area next year.
+London Museum has announced it has acquired Banksy’s piranhas artwork for display in its new location.

-London Museum, which will move from the city’s Docklands to its new location in 2026, will display the work after the City Of London Corporation’s Culture, Heritage And Libraries Committee voted to donate it to the attraction.
+London Museum will display the work at its Smithfield location, opening in 2026, after the City Of London Corporation’s Culture, Heritage And Libraries Committee voted to donate it to the attraction.

 Director of London Museum, Sharon Ament, said: “The only thing better than having a Banksy appear on the walls of London Museum in Smithfield or Docklands is having a Banksy on display inside.